-- 1. IRDS professionals present and lead discussions on equity and inclusion at professional Meetings - 2.
-Ensuring IRDS professionals in IRDS have access and opportunities to be aware of current trends in DEI practices - 3.
-We engage in best practices in terms of recruiting new staff in an effort to enhance diversity and ensure that we have an inclusive interview process that minimizes bias.
+- 1. IRDS professionals present and lead discussions on equity and inclusion at professional meetings - 2.
+Ensuring IRDS professionals in IRDS have access and opportunities to enhance understanding of current trends in DEI practices - 3.
+Use best practices to recruit new staff (e.g. diverse search committees, appropriate behavior-based questions) in an effort to enhance diversity and ensure that we have an inclusive interview process that minimizes bias.